rohit8289/Temperature_Convertor/README.md

 # Temperature_Convertor
-This is a temperature convertor made using HTML, CSS nad JavaScript.
+This is a temperature convertor made using HTML, CSS and JavaScript.